 Additional information, previous award winners, and nomination forms can be found on the MoATA website.
-Nominations will be accepted through March 30, 2018.
+Nominations will be accepted through April 1, 2019.

 Posted on March 1, 2019 |

 There will be educational sessions focused on athletic training professional education as well as sessions developed by the MoATA Student Leadership Council for athletic training students.
 All members of the Missouri Athletic Trainers’ Association are welcome to attend.

 Click here to view the 2019 MoATA Educator and SLC Schedule and group registration information.

 Please click the link below to register and for additional information:

 Registration for MoATA Educator and Student Leadership Conference